hpssjellis/hpssjellis/README.md

 #### I simplify Robotics and Machine Learning

+I am a technology teacher from BC, Canada.

 ## [Maker100](https://github.com/hpssjellis/maker100)
 Presently working on improving my 7 year student tested Arduino Clone Robotics course [old course here](https://github.com/hpssjellis/particle.io-photon-high-school-robotics) to a new robotics and Machine Learning course called [maker100](https://github.com/hpssjellis/maker100) designed for any non-engineering University program and is planned to be ready for Jan 2022.